elforsabah/myRap/README.md

           ENDIF.
       ENDCASE.

-      " Fail here with a readable message rather than letting BMS " reject the request for a field we know is missing.
+      " Fail here with a readable message rather than letting BMS reject " the request for a field we already know is missing.
       DATA(lv_cont_missing) = xsdbool(
         ( lv_movement_type = 'new'     AND lv_cont_new IS INITIAL ) OR
         ( lv_movement_type = 'collect' AND lv_cont_old IS INITIAL ) OR